Growth Stage Impact Ventures for SDGs

 - Prove that there is an SDG business case, for more capital to be allocated to business investments supporting the SDGs;

 - Familiarize investors - primarily the Swiss, with some European representation - with impact finance.

 To achieve this, we are looking for credible enterprises that already have a strong track record and can demonstrate that private companies can offer strong and sustainable returns alongside a positive impact.

 Thematic and geographic scope

-In 2019, only products and services reducing inequality through solutions that empower people in developing countries to access health, energy, financial services and climate data and information services will be considered.
+Only products and services reducing inequality through solutions that empower people in developing countries will be considered.

 Only entrepreneurs in and providing products and services to developing countries will be considered.
 In this case, by “developing countries” we mean countries where GDP per capita is less than US$ 12,000 a year according to World Bank data.

 In order to allow the advent of impact ventures in all emerging regions, there shall be winners in all geographic regions and particularly the less developed ones.